junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-intro-to-bash.md

  - Bash
 ---

-# Basic Bash
+# Intro to Bash

 Before this reading, [follow this link](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/experience-terminus.html) and complete the experiential learning exercise “Terminus”.

 In Terminus, you performed spells, interacted with items, and traveled to different locations.
-These are all translatable to Bash, with the spells as commands, items as files, and locations as directories.
+These are all translatable to Bash, with the spells as commands, locations as directories, and items as files.

 ## Basic Bash commands

 - `cd [directory]` - change directory into _[directory]_.
-- `ls [directory]` - list out the contents of the _[directory]_. _If no argument is given (you just type out `ls`), it defaults to the current working directory_.
+- `ls [directory]` - list out the contents of the _[directory]_. _If no argument is given (i.e. you just type out `ls`), it defaults to the current working directory_.
-  - Note that files whose names begin with a dot `.` are hidden and ignored by `ls`.
+  - Note that files whose names begin with a dot `.` are hidden and ignored by `ls` and file managers.
 - `pwd` - print working directory.
 Prints out the path of the current working directory.
 - `touch [file]` - create a file named _[file]_.
 - `mkdir [directory]` - make a directory named _[directory]_.